 All transactions related to WIOA registrations, services, credentials/certificates/licenses, employment, measurable skills gains (MSG), table uploads, vouchers, follow-up data, case notes, etc., required in EmployNV, will be entered or updated within 15 business days of their respective action dates.
 Timely data entry will ensure compliance with data validation requirements for submission of quarterly and annual reports.
 WISS will submit performance report data using the Workforce Integrated Performance System (WIPS).

-Recipient Recordkeeping and Reports: ()
+Recipient Recordkeeping and Reports: (WIOA Sec.
+185(a))

 (1) Recipients of funds under this title shall keep records that are sufficient to permit the preparation of reports required by this title and to permit the tracing of funds to a level of expenditure adequate to ensure that the funds have not been spent unlawfully.